OneTinySauce/-GAME-Auto-Player/Deliverable 1: Inception.md

    - A effient tools that can save time for player(M)
    - game decision recommandation(N)
    - A good look for user interface(D)
- ## 4. Final Value Proposition and Consumer Segments  ## 4.
-Final Value Proposition and Consumer Segments
-     ### Final Value Proposition:  ### Final Value Proposition:
- _Auto Player (working title)_ is a free program designed to free up time during games, so that you can be efficient in your daily life.  _Auto Player (working title)_" Efficient and Enjoyable."

 ### Interview 11:
 ***Interviewer:** TengAo
    **Interviewee:** Da Mu AoS